 Sir Humphrey: Long time, no See.

-One example which is not played for laughs is Hacker's fear of being sent to Northern Ireland.
-The series is set when The Troubles were in full swing, and being a senior British government official in Northern Ireland carried with it a significant risk of being the victim of terrorist attacks and assassination attempts.
+One example which is not played for laughs is Hacker's fear of being made Secretary of State for Northern Ireland.
+The series is set when The Troubles were in full swing, and the position carried with it a significant risk of terrorist attacks and assassination attempts.
 Risk of death aside, there is nothing the Secretary of State for Northern Ireland could conceivably do which would make him popular in Great Britain (thus limiting his future career) while he'd be blamed for anything bad happening involving the Troubles.
+However, the position only applies in a metaphorical sense, since the Secretary of State for Northern Ireland was based in London.